 Next interview: Susannah Hardy on the Funny Side of Writing and her debut novel, Loving Lizzie March.

-Next interview with Lisa Darcy: Lisa Darcy on Giving a Book a Makeover and her novel My Big Greek Holiday
+Next interviews with Lisa Darcy: Lisa Darcy on Giving a Book a Makeover for her novel My Big Greek Holiday and Lisa Darcy Asks Should You Keep a Secret? for Should You Keep Secret?